-This project proposes a Markov model and wavelet transform based technique to further improve the current state-of-the-art methods for video smoke detection by detecting signs of smoke existence in the MJPEG2000 compressed video.
-Existing video-based methods have been developed for the analysis of uncompressed spatio-temporal sequences and are not appropriate for compressed video formats.
-Working with compressed video formats reduce the number of coefficients, make it suitable for parallel processing and paves the way for real-time processing which brings technical improvement in the field of video analysis.
+This project proposes a Markov model and wavelet transform-based technique to further improve the current state-of-the-art methods for video smoke detection by detecting signs of smoke existence in the MJPEG2000 compressed video.
+Existing video-based methods have been developed for the analysis of uncompressed Spatio-temporal sequences and are not appropriate for compressed video formats.
+Working with compressed video formats reduces the number of coefficients makes it suitable for parallel processing and paves the way for real-time processing which brings technical improvement in the field of video analysis.
 The proposed method is an appropriate alternative for traditional detection methods such as point and volumetric detectors and some of the computer vision-based approaches.
-For instance, point detectors do not help on large and spacious covered places; in the same manner of disadvantage, volumetric detectors issues alarm when they «see» smoke within their viewing ranges.
-The proposed method has applied on mostly home-made sequences as an initial result, and it will be carried out on the larger dataset in further works.
+For instance, point detectors do not help in large and spacious covered places; in the same manner of disadvantage, volumetric detectors issue an alarm when they «see» smoke within their viewing ranges.
+The proposed method has been applied on mostly home-made sequences as an initial result, and it will be carried out on the larger dataset in further works.

 A presentation on smoke detection given at Purdue University.

-An importat research on this topic is myelin qualification in flourescent microscopic images.
+Important research on this topic is myelin qualification in fluorescent microscopic images.

-Myelin sheath, wrapped around axons, allows rapid neural signal transmission, and degeneration of myelin causes various neurodegenerative diseases, such as, Multiple Sclerosis (MS).
+Myelin sheath, wrapped around axons, allows rapid neural signal transmission, and degeneration of myelin causes various neurodegenerative diseases, such as Multiple Sclerosis (MS).
 For candidate drug discovery, it is essential to quantify myelin.
-This requires tedious expert labor comprising myelin labelling on microscopic fluorescence images, usually acquired by confocal microscopes.
+This requires tedious expert labor comprising myelin labeling on microscopic fluorescence images, usually acquired by confocal microscopes.
 Detecting and quantifying myelin by using machine learning is the aim of this project.